 About Junior Achievement USA

 We are the nation’s largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and economic choices.
 Junior Achievement’s programs—in the core content areas of work and career readiness, entrepreneurship and financial literacy—ignite the spark in young people to experience and realize the opportunities and realities of work and life in the 21st century.

-Junior Achievement USA reaches nearly 4.9 million students per year in 212,101 classrooms and after-school locations.
-JA programs are taught by volunteers in inner cities, suburbs, and rural areas throughout the United States, by 104 Area Offices in all 50 states.
+Junior Achievement USA reaches over 4.4 million students per year in over 18,000 schools.
+JA programs are taught by volunteers in inner cities, suburbs, and rural areas throughout the United States, by 102 Area Offices in all 50 states.

 Junior Achievement is one of a few nonprofits to use independent, third-party evaluators to gauge the impact of its programs.
 Since 1993, independent evaluators have conducted studies on Junior Achievement’s effectiveness.
 Findings prove that Junior Achievement has a positive impact in a number of critical areas.
 We invite you to read the Programs Evaluation Results here.